robusta-dev/robusta/docs/tutorials/alert-custom-prometheus.rst

 These methods are not mutually exclusive.
 Robusta playbooks can respond to Prometheus alerts, or they can generate alerts themselves by listening directly to the Kubernetes APIServer.
-To better understand the trade-offs, refer to :ref:`Should I generate alerts with Robusta or with Prometheus?`
+To better understand the trade-offs, refer to :ref:`Should I generate alerts with Robusta or with Prometheus? <robusta-or-prometheus-alerts>`

 In this tutorial, we use the first method to generate a custom Prometheus alert using PromQL.
 In the next tutorial, we define a custom Robusta playbook that enhances the alert and makes it better.